gsi-upm/SAGA/README.md

 5. Load your corpus and run the application.

 ## Accuracy of the algorithms over an already annotated corpus
-You can test our services over an already classified corpus to see how good this analysis tool works.
-In this project we include a set of positive and negative text from an article called "Extracting Investor Sentiment from Weblog Texts: A Knowledge-based Approach" by Klein, A; Altuntas, O; Hausser, T. and Kessler, W.
+You can test our services over a sentiment annotated corpus to see how good this analysis tool works.
+In this project we include a set of positive and negative texts from an article called "Extracting Investor Sentiment from Weblog Texts: A Knowledge-based Approach" by Klein, A; Altuntas, O; Hausser, T. and Kessler, W.
 To do so, and in order to only make a little test because of time processing, we have reduced this corpus to one positive and one negative text:

 1. Create a new corpus and populate it.
 Right click on the corpus -> Populate -> Go to the _saga_ plugin folder -> _resources_ -> _example_ -> _input_ -> _siple_ -> Choose _pos_ -> OK